obonaventure/cnp3/book/application/http.rst

   GET /MarkUp/ HTTP/1.0

  - the `HEAD` method is a variant of the `GET` method that allows to retrieve the header lines for a given URI without retrieving the entire document.
 It can be used by a client that wants to verify whether a document has changed compared to the copy that the client already has
- - the `POST` method is less popular.
-It can be used by a client to send a document to a server.
+ - the `POST` method can be used by a client to send a document to a server.
 The sent document is attached to the HTTP request as a MIME document.

 HTTP clients and servers can include many different HTTP headers in HTTP requests and responses.
 Each HTTP header is encoded as a single ASCII-line terminated by `CR` and `LF`.
 Several of these headers are briefly described below.
 A detailed discussion of all standard headers may be found in :rfc:`1945`.
 The MIME headers can appear in both HTTP requests and HTTP responses.